Family Support Worker

 - Helping the client define his or her goals, developing a plan with the client to reach those goals while building on the client’s strengths and self-reliance to be a successful parent

-- Assessing the safety of all family members
+- Assessing the safety of clients and their family

 - Working with other agencies and government offices to help support what is in the best interest of family members